MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-line.md

 ---
 title: Connect a bot to LINE - Bot Service
-description:  Learn how to configure a bot's connection to LINE.
+description:  Learn how to connect bots to LINE.
+See how to set up a bot to communicate with people through the LINE app, and view troubleshooting tips.
 keywords: connect a bot, bot channel, LINE bot, credentials, configure, phone
 author: ivorb
 ms.author: kamrani